 Does the eSIM work without coverage when I get off the plane?

-The eSIM connects as soon as there is a network in the country, which is usually already available in the terminal.
+The eSIM connects as soon as there is a network in the country, which is usually available in the terminal.
 If there is no signal, simply select the network manually in the settings or activate and deactivate airplane mode once.

 Conclusion